neonevm/neon-evm.docs/docs/developing/dev_environment/op3_local_proxy_remote_solana.md

 The Neon EVM address is registered inside `neonlabsorg/proxy`, so the proxy knows which Neon EVM is running in the Solana cluster.
 After executing this command, the proxy will be available at `http://localhost:9090/solana`.
 This address and port are set by default.

-#### docker-compose.yml
+#### Create and Run Services with Docker Compose
-To create these services, you need to run the `docker-compose` function on the following file, which you should save as docker-compose.yml.
+In order to create and run these abovementioned services, you will need to first save the following file as `docker-compose.yml` file:

 ```console
 version: "3"